Dwight D. Eisenhower

 Following the war, Eisenhower served as president of Columbia University (1948-1949) and NATO commander (1950-1952) and before accepting the 1952 Republican Party presidential nomination.
 Running on a campaign of “I Like Ike,” he was twice elected president.
 Serving from 1953 to 1961, Eisenhower presided during a post-war period of great prosperity for the nation.
 The Cold War Era caused growing concerns for the country, and the activities of the Civil Rights Era were just beginning.
 Eisenhower authorized the Interstate Highway System in 1956, People to People International in 1956, and the National Aeronautics and Space Administration in 1958.
 He was the first president to appear on color television and the last president born in the 19th century.
 Eisenhower was the only general to serve as president during the 20th century.

 Eisenhower spent his remaining years at his Gettysburg, Pennsylvania, farm.
 On March 28, 1969, Eisenhower died at Washington's Walter Reed General Hospital.
 His body was returned to Abilene and buried at the Eisenhower Center.
 Numerous public middle and high schools are named for him.
-A memorial on the National Mall near the Smithsonian’s National Air and Space Museum will be installed in 2015.
+A memorial on the National Mall near the Smithsonian’s National Air and Space Museum is in the planning stages.

 View primary sources related to Dwight D. Eisenhower in Kansas Memory.